RMTariant/OCT_MC/README.md

 Description

 ===Missing Features (to be implemented)===
+-Fix the progress bar
--Need to change how the BScan width is controlled -Making a map of the code
+-Check if photon mesh intersection was properly implemented -Need to change how the BScan width is controlled -Making a map of the code
 -Testing the functions